dougeby/IntuneDocs/intune/device-restrictions-macos.md

 ## Restricted apps

-In the restricted apps list, you can configure one of the following lists:
+### Device enrollment

+- **Type of restricted apps list**: Create a list of apps that users aren't allowed to install or use.
+Your options:

+  - **Not configured** (default): There are no restrictions from Intune.
+Users have access to apps you assign, and built-in apps.
-- A **Prohibited apps** list: List the apps not managed by Intune that users aren't allowed to install and run.
-Users aren't prevented from installing a prohibited app, but if they do, it's reported to the administrator.
+  - **Prohibited apps**: Apps not managed by Intune that users aren't allowed to install and run.
+Users aren't prevented from installing a prohibited app.
+But if they do, it's reported to the administrator.
-- An **Approved apps** list: List the apps that users are allowed to install.
+  - **Approved apps**: Apps that users are allowed to install.
 Users must not install apps that aren't listed.
 Apps that are managed by Intune are automatically allowed.
 Users aren't prevented from installing an app that isn't on the approved list.
-But, if they do, it's reported to the administrator.
+But if they do, it's reported to the administrator.

-To configure the list, click **Add**, then specify a name of your choice, optionally the app publisher, and the bundle ID of the app (for example *com.apple.calculator*).
+- **App Bundle ID**: Enter the app [bundle ID](bundle-ids-built-in-ios-apps.md) of the app you want.
+You can show or hide built-in apps and line-of-business apps.
+Apple's web site has a list of [built-in Apple apps](https://support.apple.com/HT208094).
+- **App name**: Enter the app name of the app you want.
+You can show or hide built-in apps and line-of-business apps.
+Apple's web site has a list of [built-in Apple apps](https://support.apple.com/HT208094).
+- **Publisher**: Enter the publisher of the app you want.
+- **Add**: Select to create your list of apps.

+You can also **Import** a CSV file with details about the app, including the URL.
+Use the `<app bundle ID>, <app name>, <app publisher>` format.
+Or, **Export** an existing list that includes the apps list in the same format.

 ## Connected devices

+### Device enrollment

 - **Block AirDrop**: **Block** prevents using AirDrop on the device. **Not configured** (default) allows using the AirDrop feature to exchange content with nearby devices.
 - **Block Apple Watch Auto Unlock**: **Block** prevents users from unlocking their macOS device with their Apple Watch. **Not configured** (default) allows users to unlock their macOS device with their Apple Watch.

 ## Cloud and storage

+### Device enrollment

 - **Block iCloud Keychain sync**: Choose **Block** to disable syncing credentials stored in the Keychain to iCloud. **Not configured** (default) allows users to sync these credentials.
 - **Block iCloud Document Sync**: **Block** prevents iCloud from syncing documents and data. **Not configured** (default) allows document and key-value synchronization to your iCloud storage space.